fergusthompson/my-portfolio/README.md

 ## User Requirements and Expectations

 ### Requirements:
-* game must be easy to understand.
+* Easy navigation of the site.
 * Content displayed in visually appealing manor.
-* Information on how to play where necessary.
+* be able to contact the developer.
-* Must be fun to play.
+* be able to see the developers work and skillset.
+* to see the developers personal contact information.
+* responsive design

 ### Expectations:

 * To be visually appealing.
-* To be able to understand the game easily.
+* To be able to contact the developer through email phone and any where else necessary.
-* If they dont understand they will need information on how to play.
+* A good looking professional site.
-* Fun!
+* working links

 ## Design Choices
-The theme for this game is going to be comic book Marvel characters.
-The colour scheme will need to be bright and appealing and try to co inside with the imagery of the marvel universe characters used on each of the memory game tiles.
+For my site I want it to to be kind of minimalistic as i feel this looks clean and showcases the main thing which will be my work. each page will have the same navigation, colour and font styling but the hero image will be different depending on the content for each page.

 ### Fonts:
-I chose to use the font Anton as it was the closest i could find to a comic book style font as the actual marvel font is copywritten. but i think it fits in well with the style.
+I chose to use the font 'Poppins' for all the navigation and titles on the site and for the content i will use ..... as I feel it fits the clean style of the site.

 ### Colours:
-Using knowledge from prior research of the marvel comic books the colours will need to be bright and eye cacthing with a darker background and I will try to match the colour scheme to the imagery of the marvel comic book characters used.

-* background-color: #061435 dark blue
-* Tile colour: #ed1d24 red
-* lettering colour: #fff white
+I choose to use these colours as I feel the combination is perfect for my site and it is eyecatching.

 These are the colours I'll be using: